 Low tire pressure always is more dangerous than high tire pressure.
 When tires are deflated, more rubber touches the ground, the tires heat up and you’re in danger of a blowout.

 Different sources on the web have claims that low tyre pressure means you use more fuel and that under-inflation of the tyre by 10 percent increases gas consumption by 2 percent.

-Using worn out tyres – I’m sure this won’t come as a surprise to anyone – increase the risk of accidents.
-They have poor grip which increases the risk of accidents, and tyre ageing means they become worn out and should be replaced.
-Bulging tyres are also a sign of wear and tear should this happen, they should be immediately replaced.
+Using worn out tyres – I’m sure this won’t come as a surprise to anyone – increase the risk of accidents especially truck accidents.
+They have poor grip which increases the risk of accidents, and tyre ageing means they become worn out and should be replaced, be sure to see this.
+Bulging tires are also a sign of wear and tear, should this happen, they should be immediately replaced with new nissan tires.